Question: Semantic classification

 The main semantic classification of questions is according to the set of logically possible answers that they admit.
 An open question, such as "What is your name?", allows indefinitely many possible answers.
 A closed question admits a finite number of possible answers.
 Closed questions may be further subdivided into yes–no questions (such as "Are you hungry?") and alternative questions (such as "Do you want jam or marmalade?").

 The distinction between these classes tends to be grammaticalized.
 In English, open and closed interrogatives are distinct clause types characteristically associated with open and closed questions, respectively.

 Yes–no questions

 A yes–no question (also called a polar question, or general question) asks whether some statement is true.
 They can, in principle be answered by a "yes" or "no" (or similar words or expressions in other languages).
-Examples include "Do you take sugar?", "Should they be believed?" and "Am I the loneliest person in the world?"
+Examples include "Do you take sugar?", "Should they be believed?" and "Will you come to the party tonight?"